manuelz120/hackvent-2020/24/solution.md

 good bye!
 ```

-However, when reading the input the application takes 1000 byte from _stdin_ and passes them to a buffer with a size of just 10 byte.
+However, when reading the input the application takes 1000 byte from _stdin_ using `fgets` and passes them to a buffer with a size of just 10 byte.
 This vulnerability can most likely be exploited to achieve remote code execution and leak data from other users.

 ![Buffer overflow](./overflow.png)

 Afterwards, I started taking a look at the communication from the [PCAP file](./attack.pcapng).
 By analyzing the TCP packets, we can see how user `evil0r` (password `lovebug1`) interacted with the application.
-On a first glance, there does not seem to be anything suspicious, as he does not interact with the notes and immediately quits after connecting.
+At a first glance, there does not seem to be anything suspicious, as he does not interact with the notes and immediately quits after connecting.
 However, if we take a closer look at the quit command, we can see that it contains way more data than just the command (`3`):

 ```
 00000000: 3320 4141 4141 4141 4141 4141 4141 4141  3 AAAAAAAAAAAAAA